Class of 2025: Muhammed Camara conducts breakthrough research on mosquito-borne viruses

 Plans after graduation: Pursuing a Ph.D. in entomology at Virginia Tech

-Favorite Hokie memory: Getting a taste of his home culture at Virginia Tech's annual Experience Africa event.
+Favorite Hokie memory: Experiencing the warmth and community of Virginia Tech through events like Experience Africa and Gobbler fest.
 “Sometimes you want to spend time with someone who understands your culture.
-Experience Africa has everyone wearing their country’s cultural outfits and cultural food and music.
-That has been something that I cannot forget.”
+Experience Africa has everyone wearing their country’s cultural outfits and cultural food and music from across the continent.
+It felt like home.
+Gobbler Fest was also unforgettable."

 Mission mindset

-When Camara arrived in Blacksburg in late 2022, it wasn’t just to earn a master’s degree in entomology.
+When graduate student Muhammed Camara arrived in Blacksburg in late 2022, it wasn’t just to be a visiting scholar in entomology.
 He came with a mission: to investigate the mosquito-borne viruses that affect communities like the one where he grew up in The Gambia.

-"Growing up in a country where malaria is a constant reality, I saw entire villages struggle because of a single mosquito bite,” he said.
+"Growing up in a country where malaria is a constant reality, I saw children missing school and village members really struggling because of mosquito bites,” he said.
 “I’ve had malaria more than 10 times in my life.
-Those experiences stayed with me, and they were the reason I fell in love with public health research.”
+Those experiences stayed with me, and they were the reason I fell in love with public health research and medical entomology.”

 Studying abroad to serve back home

-After earning his undergraduate degree in public and environmental health from the University of The Gambia, Camara joined a malaria research team with the Medical Research Council.
-It was there that his interest in arboviruses – viruses transmitted by arthropods like mosquitoes and ticks – was sparked by a mystery illness.
+After earning his undergraduate degree in public and environmental health from the University of The Gambia, Camara joined a malaria research team with the Medical Research Council, The Gambia.
+It was there that a mystery illness sparked his interest in arboviruses.
+Unlike malaria, which is a parasitic disease, arboviruses are viral diseases spread by arthropods such as mosquitoes and ticks.

 "I had seen cases of people coming in with symptoms of malaria, but they tested negative,” he said.
-"So I started being curious about what is causing this.”
+"So I started being curious about what else could be causing this.”

-This led him to connect with Gillian Eastwood, associate professor in the College of Agriculture and Life Sciences’ Department of Entomology, who was in The Gambia studying arbovirus transmission.
-Camara offered to contribute to her project, but Eastwood had a better idea.
+This led him to connect with Gillian Eastwood, associate professor in the Department of Entomology, who was working on a project on arbovirus prevalence in The Gambia.
+Camara joined as a visiting scholar for a few months to contribute to her project, and Eastwood had a better idea.

 New knowledge for an understudied region